SOC 2 Framework Guide: The Complete Introduction

 Points of Focus

 Each Trust Services Criteria includes one or more Points of Focus.
 The Points of Focus are provided as guidance to auditors and service organizations to aid in the design of suitable controls to meet the associated criteria.
 While compliance to all Points of Focus within the criteria is not required, auditors may use these as determining factors in the suitability of the design of the control(s) being assessed.
 For the criteria aligned with COSO principles, the COSO Points of Focus are included in the SOC 2 Framework and, as needed, supplemented by additional points of focus specific to the nature of the SOC 2 report.
-Many auditors may use their own numbering of the points of focus within each of the criteria.
-Service organizations should use their judgment in determining which Points of Focus are applicable to the service being provided as well as their organization.
+Service organizations should use their best judgment or work with their auditors in determining which Points of Focus are applicable to the service being provided as well as their unique organization.

 SOC 2 Structure Diagram